How to Share an Excel Workbook?

 Click on Ok to save the workbook.

-Not only the cell flag rather row header and column header also turned into different color as well.
+Not only the cell flag rather row header and column header also turned into different colors as well.

 Now place a cursor on the cell that we have modified to see the changes that we made.

-Now I will enter the new value in the cell E3.
+Now I will enter the new value in cell E3.